-In general, constipation is learned in groups under a teacher who carefully teaches his terminology and step routines, and ensures that it is done at the time of the music.
+In general, clogging is learned in groups under a teacher who carefully teaches his terminology and step routines, and ensures that it is done at the time of the music.
 However, if no such group is nearby, educational videos and DVDs can be found in some dance shops and on the Internet.

 In short, the basic plugging step is a double-toe tip made with one of your feet, followed by kicking on the balls of each foot.
 First, starting with your left foot, swipe your toe forward and then back, tap, and then tap the same foot (ball).
 Immediately after this left tap-tap-ball move, you step on your right ball and then return to your left ball.
 That’s it, the basic step, left-to-tap-forward, left-toe-tap-backward, left-step-ball, right-step-ball, left-step-ball.

 Now repeat this step movement, starting with your right foot and then alternately with your left.
 Once you have learned to repeat this step fleet-footed, you will be able to easily make the slight variations.
 As your balance and squat skills increase, you will move to longer and slightly varied routines based on these steps.
 In addition, you can play alone, with a partner, or within a group, as in line dancing or as a team.
 You can also develop your own solo freestyle routines.